DDMAL/MEI2Volpiano/README.md

 ### Western

-To convert MEI files written in Western Musical Notation, run
+To convert MEI files written in Common Western Music Notation (CWMN), run

 `mei2vol -W filename1.mei`

+All of the CWMN files processed by this library (so far) come from [this collection](https://github.com/DDMAL/Andrew-Hughes-Chant/tree/master/file_structure_text_file_MEI_file).
+Thus, we followed the conventions of those files.
+Namely:

+- Every neume is encoded as a quarter note
+- Stemless notes

 ### Mutiple MEI File Runs